emumba-com/handbooks/JS/MasterMind/MasterMind.md

 # **M**A**S**T**E**R _MIND_

 In this era of apps, strategic games have become part of our daily routine.
 Either we are in office or in our home, either we are free or busy in our usual tasks; we tend to play these games in order to relax the mind in a most productive way.
-This assignment also serves the same purpose, so you are going to make a strategy game called **Master Mind** in this phase.
+This assignment also serves the same purpose, so you are going to make a strategy game called **Master Mind** ([Play Game](http://zofiakorcz.pl/mastermind/)) in this phase.

 ### Rules